Bigg Boss 11: TWITTER WAR! Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!

 It all started with Kishwer Merchant's tweet, "Every person in the house makes mistakes,sometimes even a blunder..U rectify it by dilse saying sorry and moving on to becoming a better version of urself..
 I DONT see tht in @eyehinakhan 's case #BB11 ✌️."

-Karan Patel
+Karan Patel's Reply

-For which Karan Patel wrote, "Agree with you @KishwerM .... pehle jiski burai karne mein busy ho ke breakfast ke liye late hue, ussi ko phir bola mera nashta kyu nahi banaya aur phir apne poonch ke dono hisse yani Priyank aur Luv ko jama kar ke ro dena .. 😂😂 aare humko andha samjha hai kya ? 😂.
+To which Karan Patel replied, "Agree with you @KishwerM .... pehle jiski burai karne mein busy ho ke breakfast ke liye late hue, ussi ko phir bola mera nashta kyu nahi banaya aur phir apne poonch ke dono hisse yani Priyank aur Luv ko jama kar ke ro dena .. 😂😂 aare humko andha samjha hai kya ? 😂.

 Karan’s Opinion